-Welcome to the Department of Applied Sciences and Technology!
+Welcome to the Weisberg Department of Mechanical and Industrial Engineering!

-Our Master of Science in Environmental Science program complements science or engineering undergraduate degrees and can accommodate students from any undergraduate major.
-The degree provides an understanding of the scientific, business and legal frameworks in which environmental decisions are made, and addresses sustainability, compliance, and risk minimization.
-The program requirements are flexible so you can tailor your studies to your needs by selecting electives like watershed management, groundwater science, ecosystems, regulations, site assessment, sustainable energy and courses in environmental policy, in addition to core courses such as environmental law and environmental risk assessment.
+Our Master of Science in Environmental, Safety and Health program complements science or engineering undergraduate degrees and can accommodate students from any undergraduate major.
+The degree provides an understanding of the scientific, business, and legal frameworks in which environmental decisions are made, and addresses sustainability, compliance, and risk minimization.
+The program requirements are flexible so you can tailor your studies to your needs.
+In addition to core courses such as environmental law and environmental risk assessment, you can follow your specific interests by selecting elective courses dealing with watershed management, groundwater science, ecosystems, regulations, site assessment, sustainable energy, environmental policy.

-We appreciate your interest in Applied sciences at Marshall University.
-We hope that you will explore our program areas and look forward to you joining our Department.
+We appreciate your interest in our department!
+We hope that you will explore our program areas and look forward to you joining our department.
 If you have any questions about our program offerings, please call us or send me an email.
 We would enjoy meeting with you and discussing your career interests.

 James D. McIntosh, CIH, CSP